Apophenia: Statistics

 In statistics, apophenia is an example of a type I error – the false identification of patterns in data.
 It may be compared to a so-called false positive in other test situations.

 Related terms

-In contrast to an epiphany, an apophany (i.e., an instance of apophenia) does not provide insight into the nature of reality nor its interconnectedness, but is a "process of repetitively and monotonously experiencing abnormal meanings in the entire surrounding experiential field".
-Such meanings are entirely self-referential, solipsistic, and paranoid—"being observed, spoken about, the object of eavesdropping, followed by strangers".
+In contrast to an epiphany, an apophany (i.e. an instance of apophenia) does not provide insight into the nature of reality nor its interconnectedness but is a "process of repetitively and monotonously experiencing abnormal meanings in the entire surrounding experiential field".
+Such meanings are entirely self-referential, solipsistic and paranoid—"being observed, spoken about, the object of eavesdropping, followed by strangers".

 Synchronicity

 Synchronicity can be considered synonymous with correlation, without any statement about the veracity of various causal inferences.

 Patternicity

 In 2008, Michael Shermer coined the word patternicity, defining it as "the tendency to find meaningful patterns in meaningless noise".

 Clustering illusion

 A clustering illusion is a type of cognitive bias in which a person sees a pattern in a random sequence of numbers or events.
 Many theories have been disproved as a result of this bias being highlighted.

-One case, during the early 2000s, involved the occurrence of breast cancer among employees of ABC Studios in Queensland.
+One case during the early 2000s involved the occurrence of breast cancer among employees of ABC Studios in Queensland.
 A study found that the incidence of breast cancer at the studios was six times the rate in the rest of Queensland.
-An examination found no correlation between the heightened incidence and any factors related to the site, or any genetic or lifestyle factors of the employees.
+An examination found no correlation between the heightened incidence and any factors related to the site nor any genetic or lifestyle factors of the employees.